 Ideally, choose a mild day with no rain or strong winds.
 Bees are more active and less defensive on warmer, brighter days, making it easier and safer to check the hive.

 To check the amount of food your bees have, you can take a quick peek at the top of the frames.
 Avoid removing frames entirely if the temperature is below 60F as this can damage any developing pupae.
 If you notice that your bees are running low on food, add some comb, sugar syrup, or grease patties.
 Adding these supplements can help boost the health and productivity of your hive.

 While inside the hive, inspect the frames for signs of disease, pests, or other issues.
 Check for any signs of varroa mites, which are common pests that can weaken and kill bees.
 If you notice any issues, take action immediately to address the problem before it becomes more severe.

-How Do I Know if My Bees are Alive in Winter – Conclusion
+How to Tell if Your Bees Are Alive in Winter – Conclusion

 To conclude, ensuring that your bees are prepared for winter is crucial for their survival.
 This involves assessing the hive’s location, investing in a good quality hive cover, ensuring they have enough food, and providing adequate ventilation.
 Checking for signs of life during the winter involves observing the landing board for dead bees, listening for the gentle humming sound that bees make, and performing a quick inspection to check for disease or other issues.
 Peeking inside the hive is also essential for assessing the health and productivity of the hive.
 Choosing the right time to check and being aware of the weather conditions can help ensure a successful inspection.
 By taking the necessary steps to prepare and monitor your bees, you can increase their chances of survival during the colder months.